 Most cities and counties require you to obtain a permit and have your new furnace installation inspected.
 This is true whether you hire a contractor to install it or do it yourself, if you’re able to act as the homeowner-contractor in your region, and still receive the inspection from local authorities.
+The permit and inspection is required whether you buy one of the best furnace brands or one of the worst.
+It makes no difference, if your area requires a permit, it must be done.

 Q: How Much do Permits and Inspections Affect Furnace Cost?